 Kathmandu City Tour

 Kathmandu Heritage Site Tour takes you on a voyage of disclosure to a portion of the city’s famous UNESCO World Heritage Sites.
 Go through one day in Kathmandu encountering its rich cultural heritage.
 Likewise, visit a medieval royal palace square and antiquated profound destinations that are as old as the city itself.
 In addition to this, investigate Kathmandu Durbar Square and the royal seat of Malla tradition.
-These once used to lead over the medieval kingdom of Kathmandu.
+These were once used to lead over the medieval kingdom of Kathmandu.
 It is a standout amongst the most visited places in Kathmandu.
 This is a place of Kumari, the Living Goddess spots the regal square.
 Unpredictably cut wooden swaggers, windows, and metal itemizing beautify pagoda-roofed sanctuaries and illustrious structures.
-These chronicled landmarks feature Kathmandu’s rich craftsmanship and engineering.
-Also, the durbar square is a vital socio-social site of the valley’s Newari people group.
+In contrast, these chronicled landmarks feature Kathmandu’s rich craftsmanship and engineering.
+Also, durbar square is a vital socio-social site of the valley’s Newari people group.